 When patients have difficult-to-mange symptoms like pain, shortness of breath, nausea, vomiting or anxiety, they may need Crisis Care (skilled nursing care in their own home) or General Inpatient Care in the Hospice Inpatient Unit.
 By coming to our HIPU these patients can avoid costly hospital admissions yet still have frequent interventions and assessments by our nurses and physicians.
 However, Medicare only covers short stays (a few days) of Crisis Care or General Inpatient Care and requires a plan to transition your loved one back home or to an extended care facility.

-Additionally, exhausted caregivers can receive a break of up to five nights by having their loved ones come in for Respite Care.
+Additionally, exhausted caregivers can receive a break of up to five consecutive nights by having their loved ones come in for Respite Care.
 Medicare will pay for respite stays.
 The dates for these stays will be coordinated between the family and patient, their Homecare Registered Nurse and the HIPU Nurse or manager.

 Left: After weeks or months of bed baths, patients enjoy being lowered into relaxing whirlpool tubs at Hospice House.